codeSTACKr/minter-dapp/README.md

 ```
  npm install
 ```
-- Copy your image layers into the `layers` folder.
+- Copy your image layers into the `/backend/layers` folder.
-- Use the `src/config.js` file to set up your layers and NFT information.
+- Use the `/backend/src/config.js` file to set up your layers and NFT information.

 ## COMMANDS